All Inclusive Holidays Rhodes: Your Ultimate Search Guide

 Cultural Heritage and Local Traditions

+Explore the cultural heritage of Rhodes by visiting its various attractions and natural wonders.
 She recommends: “Ask about resorts that offer traditional craft workshops.
 Several properties near Rhodes Town have partnerships with local artisans who teach traditional pottery and mosaic-making.”

 Sustainable Tourism and Community Impact